IISNRL/TWC_Mesh/documents/Scenario_disscussion.md

 # Scenario disscussion

 "What tools do we have when disaster strikes?"
-"What if we don't have internet?"
+"What if we don't have Internet?"

 ## About the Project.

-In the face of natural disasters, emergencies, or other crisis situations, communication is often a matter of life and death.
-However, in many disaster situations, traditional communications infrastructure can be damaged or disrupted, leaving people unable to get the information they need in a timely manner or to seek rescue or assistance.

-As a result, the TWC_Mesh project was developed to provide a robust and reliable communications system to respond to disasters and emergencies.
-The project was born out of a desire to provide a communications solution that would work during emergencies to ensure that people could stay connected, share information, coordinate actions, and receive timely assistance.
+During natural disasters, emergencies, or crises, effective communication becomes critical for survival.
+Unfortunately, in such scenarios, conventional communication systems are frequently compromised, making it challenging for individuals to access necessary information promptly or to request help.

+Consequently, the TWC_Mesh initiative was created with the aim of offering a sturdy and dependable communication system to address disasters and emergencies.
+The project originated from the need to create a communication system that could function effectively in emergencies to enable individuals to remain in touch, exchange information, collaborate on tasks, and obtain prompt help.

 <p align="center">
 <img src="https://github.com/IISNRL/TWC_Mesh/assets/11376362/e9f4aeae-1d48-4882-a2ae-b352c0b9aa14" width="600">
 </p>

-The TWC_Mesh project includes the use of wireless technology, self-organizing networks, and sensors to create a flexible and scalable communications network that can operate in a variety of environments.
-The goal of this project is to improve the effectiveness of disaster response, minimize losses, and ensure the safety of personnel.
+The TWC_Mesh initiative integrates wireless technology, self-organizing networks, and sensors to establish a versatile and expandable communication network suitable for diverse settings.
+The primary aim of this endeavor is to enhance the efficiency of disaster management, reduce damages, and guarantee the well-being of staff.

 ## Scenarios

-This project is designed to address some of the most challenging and extreme conditions for communications:
+This project aims to tackle some of the most difficult and severe communication conditions:

 * Infrastructure failure:

-  In scenarios where traditional communications infrastructure such as telecom towers are unavailable, it is necessary to create an independent network.
-Each unit within this network must operate autonomously and maintain connectivity without relying on fixed infrastructure.
+  In situations where conventional communication systems like telecommunication towers are not accessible, it becomes essential to establish a self-sufficient network.
+Each component in this network should function independently and sustain connectivity without depending on stationary infrastructure.

 * Lack of cellular networks:

-  Without access to standard cellular services (4G/5G), the project must use alternative means of communication.
-Long-range wireless technologies become critical in these situations, allowing messages to be transmitted over long distances where traditional networks fall short.
+  In the absence of conventional cellular services (4G/5G), the project needs to rely on alternative communication methods.
+Long-distance wireless technologies play a crucial role in such scenarios, enabling the transmission of messages across vast distances that traditional networks cannot cover.

 * Limited power sources:

-  Scarcity of power sources is a critical factor.
-Communication tools must be designed for energy efficiency, capable of operating extensively on minimal power.
-  This includes integrating low-power hardware and implementing battery management strategies to avoid power outages at critical moments.
+  The limited availability of power sources is a significant consideration.
+Communication devices need to be crafted with energy efficiency in mind, enabling them to function for long periods with minimal power usage.
+This involves incorporating low-power components and deploying battery management tactics to prevent power failures during crucial times.

 * Challenging terrain:

-  The project will also address the challenges posed by mountainous regions or areas without cellular infrastructure.
-  These landscapes can impede signal reach, requiring strategic considerations for signal propagation and the establishment of reliable communication paths despite natural obstacles.

-These focus areas underscore the project's commitment to ensuring robust communications capabilities under the most challenging conditions, using innovative technologies to overcome connectivity barriers.
+  The project will also tackle the difficulties presented by hilly terrains or regions lacking cellular infrastructure.
+These geographical features may hinder signal coverage, necessitating careful planning for signal transmission and the creation of dependable communication routes despite natural hindrances.
+These specific areas highlight the project's dedication to guaranteeing strong communication abilities even in demanding circumstances, by leveraging creative technologies to surmount connectivity challenges.

 ## What we want to achieve

 We want to achieve the following goals:

-* Provide long distance communication capability
+* Provide long-distance communication capability
 * Adequate bandwidth
 * Consume less power or be able to sustain power until communication is restored.
-* Be mobile*.
+* Be mobile.
 * Require limited prior knowledge
 * Positioning/Navigation
 * Provides geographic information